 Non-perishable food items are stored in the Emergency Services office.
 They are available to individuals or families in need during regular ESP hours.

-Financial assessment is evaluated to determine the necessary action to provide the client with the ability to regain self-sufficiency.
+Guest entering the Salvation Army Emergency Shelter must have a financial screening and assessment intake to determine the necessary action to provide the guest with the ability to regain self-sufficiency.
 Verification of information is obtained and the crisis is evaluated.

 DEPARTMENT OF CORRECTIONS ADVOCACY:

 Coordination of services for recently released individuals to assist with regaining self-sufficiency.
-Collaborative efforts with Probation and Parole, OAR and DRS.
-By providing a comprehensive self-sufficiency plan, MAP empowers these individuals with the opportunity to succeed.
+We work hand in hand with all aspects of the Probation and Parole, OAR and DRS to give our guest the resources they need to be successful.

 Coordinating services for individuals in need of job training through DRS as well as computer software training through Technology Tamers.